-If a customer fails to submit an AOA within the time specified in Part C clause 9.1, the CNA will lapse and become invalid as a consequence of not having been confirmed by the customer.
-The Booked Elevation Capacity related to a lapsed CNA will become available for booking by another customer from the commencement of the first business day following the end of the period specified in Part C clause 9.1.
+If a customer fails to submit an AOA within the time specified in clause 5.1, the CNA will lapse and become invalid as a consequence of not having been confirmed by the customer.
+The Booked Elevation Capacity related to a lapsed CNA will become available for booking by another customer from the commencement of the first business day following the end of the period specified in clause 5.1.

 A customer is only able to either accept or reject the offer of Elevation Capacity and the Confirmed Elevation Period made by GrainCorp.
 No amendments to the requested Elevation Capacity or Confirmed Elevation Period can be made on an AOA.

-Upon returning to GrainCorp an AOA in accordance with Part C clause 9.1, the customer will be liable for the Booking Fee and will agree to the payment terms of Booking Fee invoicing and payment contained within Annexure A of either the Bulk Wheat Port Terminal Services Agreement, Bulk Grain Port Terminal Services Agreement (Non wheat) and/or Long Term Port Terminal Services Agreement.
+Upon returning to GrainCorp an AOA in accordance with clause 5.1, the customer will be liable for the Booking Fee and will agree to the payment terms of Booking Fee invoicing and payment contained in the Port Terminal Services Agreement pursuant to which the customer’s grain is handled at the Newcastle Port Terminal.

 On the business day following the receipt of an AOA from the customer, GrainCorp will change the status of any relevant CNA(s) on the Shipping Stem, from ‘Pending Assessment’ to ‘Accepted’.